The viral infection Mpox first occurred in Berlin in the summer of 2022 among men who have sex with men.

 Your best bet is to ask your HIV/STI specialist who e.g. provides your PrEP.

-All medical practices and hospitals that perform Mpox vaccinations in Berlin:
+All medical practices and hospitals that provide mpox vaccinations in Berlin: